arokem/python-matlab-bridge/README.md

 After step 1 is finished, please grab the latest version of [pyzmq](http://zeromq.org/bindings:python) and follow the instructions on the official page.
 Note that pymatbridge is developed with pyzmq 14.0.0 and older versions might not be supported.
-If you have an old version pyzmq, please update it.
+If you have an old version of pyzmq, please update it.

 ### Install pymatbridge
 After the steps above are done, you can install pymatbridge.
 Download the zip file of the